grafxflow/tic-tac-toe-laravel/README.md

 ## Setup

-> Make sure is installed and running fist.
+> NOTE: Make sure DOCKER is installed and running fist.

 First install all the dependencies.
 ```